comp324project/website/README.md

 See notes below for update messages.

+#### 📍 Alyssa, 02-24
+Added HTML file for master resume input, implemented a way to add additional text field, and remove text field.
+As for now, the submit button only outputs the resume as is.
+Also added a JS file along it, called resume.js, which is used for buttons.

 #### 📍 Alex, 02-23
 Worked on css file, changing the background color and font styles.
 I think we should maybe reorganize the page and have things be more centered, but that's just an idea.